 In developing countries, the implications of this market-centric ideology on ICT-led initiatives has created an environment in which the growth of the IT and telecom sectors are seen as best pursued through the market and through the narrow lens of expanding IT and IT-enabled service industries.
-The private sector is considered a critical partner in this approach and, through increased competition, efficiency of service provision, and reduced costs, is believed to best meet the needs of the people.
-Liberalisation is a key plank of this approach and necessitates the opening of domestic markets to international players.
-From a development standpoint, the benefits of a market-led ICT sector for the poor and marginalised sections is seen as coming through a trickle-down effect - where greater domestic and foreign private investment in the IT sector leads to higher incomes and better employment opportunities for certain sections of the population, which in turn is expected to trigger additional jobs and opportunities for those not directly involved in the sector.
+The private sector is considered a critical partner in this approach and through increased competition, efficiency of service provision, and reduced costs, is believed to best meet the needs of the people.
+Liberalization is a key plank of this approach and necessitates the opening of the domestic markets to international players.
+From a development standpoint, the benefits of a market-led ICT sector for the poor and marginalised sections is seen as coming through a trickle-down effect - where, greater domestic and foreign private investment in the IT sector leads to higher incomes and better employment opportunities for certain sections of the population, which in turn is expected to trigger additional jobs and opportunities for those not directly involved in the sector.

 There are several issues in substituting universal access to basic entitlements with a privatised, market-centred approach.
-Bayliss and Kessler (2006, 5) identify three major problems:1
+Bayliss and Kessler (2006) identify three major problems:

-First, to the extent that the spending decisions discipline service providers, those with little or no income can be excluded from public services.
+"First, to the extent that the spending decisions discipline service providers, those with little or no income can be excluded from public services.
 Often the poor cannot even become consumers due to their inability to pay for services.
 Second, the consumer's strongest signal, the decision to change providers, cannot be used for services that are natural monopolies, such as water and electricity utilities.
-Finally, private provision of public services requires effective regulation by states, which often have weak governance institutions and little experience in monitoring or enforcing complex contracts.
+Finally, private provision of public services requires effective regulation by states, which often have weak governance institutions and little experience in monitoring or enforcing complex contracts."

-A private sector-led approach is believed to increase the poor's access to services, due to improved service delivery and higher efficiency; yet, it may not necessarily strengthen access for certain categories of the poor, who are located in difficult-to-access regions.
-Furthermore, in the absence of state regulation, privatisation may actually result in overpricing and low quality of services delivered, worsening the conditions of the poor.
-In this context, given the 'public good characteristics' of basic socioeconomic services, a private supply of the same would result in outcomes that are below a socially optimal level, and market-based frameworks applied in this context divert attention towards the needs of private players and away from the needs of the poor.
-Most countries in South Asia have looked up to the spectacular success of the export oriented Indian IT and ITeS (IT enabled services) industries, and have oriented their IT policies largely to meet the needs and demands of these industries, rather than those of the development sector.
+A private-sector led approach is believed to increase the poor's access to services, due to improved service delivery and higher efficiency; yet, it may not necessarily strengthen access for certain categories of the poor who are located in difficult-to-access regions.
+Furthermore, in the absence of state regulation, privatization may actually result in over-pricing and low quality of services delivered, worsening the conditions of the poor.
+In this context, given the "public good characteristics" of basic socio-economic services, a private supply of the same would result in outcomes that are below a socially optimal level, and that market-based frameworks applied in this context diverts attention towards the needs of private players and away from the needs of the poor.
+Most countries in South Asia have looked up to the spectacular success of the export oriented Indian IT and ITES industries, and have oriented their IT polices largely to meet the needs and demands of these industries, rather than those of the development sector.

 The second approach is where ICTs are treated as 'enablers' or tools that facilitate the achievement of a larger goal or end.
-This approach, advocated in the Digital Opportunity Task Force Final Report, argues that ICTs can contribute towards the achievement of development goals 'by increasing the effectiveness and reach of development interventions, enhancing good governance and lowering the costs of service delivery' (Accenture et al. 2001, 9).
-In the business realm, ICTs can contribute towards higher productivity, lower costs, reduced delays and improved market standing, leading to higher industrial growth which in turn affects a country's global economic position.2 The role of ICTs in this approach is to spur improvements either in economic sectors that do not use new technologies in their existing operations, or in development sectors by improving the reach of health, education, social security and livelihoods support services to the people.
+This approach, advocated in the Digital Opportunity Task Force Final Report, argues that ICTs can contribute towards the achievement of development goals "by increasing the effectiveness and reach of development interventions, enhancing good governance and lowering the costs of service delivery" In the business realm, ICTs can contribute towards higher productivity, lower costs, reduced delays and improved market-standing, leading to higher industrial growth which in turn country's global